devlifeX/arvan/readme.md

 ## About This project
  Confirm DNS Owner

+0) Docker as development enviroment
-0) Laravel 6 As Back-end
+1) Laravel 6 as Back-end
-1) Vue.js 2 as Front-end
+2) Vue.js 2 as Front-end
 3) Use CSRF Token Insted of Bearer Toekn
 4) Use Trait Response Handler